The Book(-worma)

 First up...one of the forewards is by Rahul Dravid..who can surely be defined as one of the disciples of the Waugh School of Gritting It Out.
 Here's what he says on Waugh in the book.

 Steve's legacy is hard to define, but I will remember him because he gave grit a good name.
 He proved that it is not only the pretty player who can capture the imagination, but also the tough and determined.
-Suddenly these qualities became as vital, as spoken about, as silken grace and sublime timing.
+Suddenly these qualities became as vital, as spoken about, as silken grace and sublime timing.and another

 I will remember the pain of not beating him in that last Test of his, in Sydney in January 2004, but also recall fondly his final innings in cricket against us, for it was a typical Steve Waugh innings: mind over matter, a man not in form but soldiering on, taking his team to safety.